Friday, June 13, 2025

 • Sharing experiences in local support groups to feel less isolated.

-Small steps can lead to big changes.
-Taking care of your emotional health, along with your physical health, helps you live a fuller life with arthritis.
+Small steps can lead to significant changes.
+Taking care of your emotional and physical health can help you live a fuller life with arthritis.

 Staying Informed: Resources and Support Groups